parscode-io/parscode.io/content/articles/1-Hello World!/index.md

 Welcome to the first Parscode article!
 The intention for this site is to create a short (but complete) path to becoming a data analyst.
-So le's get straight into it.
+So let's get straight into it.

 ![alt text](LOTR.jpg "So it Begins...")